What is an on-call firefighter?

 On-call firefighters are not based at a fire station.
 They carry a pager and respond to emergency incidents as and when they happen.
 They receive an annual wage to reflect the time they commit to being available plus additional payments for attending incidents and drill nights (one evening a week for two hours).

-On-call firefighters are men and women who may have other jobs and are able to provide evening, daytime or weekend cover.
-When they are on-call they may be at home, working for themselves or for a nearby company or out in their local community (staying within a five-minute travel time of the fire station).
+On-call firefighters may have other jobs and are able to provide evening, daytime or weekend cover.
+When they are on-call they may be at home, working for themselves or for a nearby company, or out in their local community (staying within a five-minute travel time of the fire station).